Zum Inhalt springen

 Choose Products Designed for Young Skin

-Products specifically developed for children—like those in the Lav Kids range—are formulated with appropriate pH levels, concentration of ingredients, and textures for growing skin.
-General-purpose adult products don't offer the same reassurance.
+Products specifically developed for children, such as those in the Lav Kids range, are formulated with suitable pH levels, ingredient concentrations and textures for growing skin.
+General adult products do not provide the same reassurance.

 Avoid Harsh Ingredients

-Steer clear of products containing alcohol, strong fragrances, parabens, sulfates, and artificial colorants.
+Avoid products containing alcohol, strong fragrances, parabens, sulphates and artificial colourants.
 All Lav Kids products are free from these common irritants and are dermatologically tested for use on sensitive skin.

 Patch Test New Products